searxng/searxng/docs/dev/lxcdev.rst

 handles relative path names **transparent**.

-To wrap the SearXNG installation in the container into a developer one, we simple have to create a smylink to the **transparent** reposetory from the desktop.
+To wrap the SearXNG installation in the container into a developer one, we simple have to create a symlink to the **transparent** repository from the desktop.
 Now lets replace the repository at ``searxng-src`` in the container with the working tree from outside of the container: